 "Rather than disrupt and reduce, why not empower everyone to the maximum level possible?"

 Empowering people to act themselves is clearly important.
 But in healthcare we need all the middlemen.
 We can’t skip the doctor, the nurse, or the pharmacist while trying to improve the experience for the patient.
 And nor do we want to.
 What we can do is make it easier, more convenient and relevant for everyone involved.

 Rather than disrupt and reduce, why not empower everyone to the maximum level possible?

 We can think about this empowerment in terms of some really big goals.

 First, everyone – healthcare professionals, patients and their families – should be able to find the treatment information that they personally need.
 Then patients should be helped throughout their treatment with issues like adherence to get the best possible outcome.
 And, just as important, we must enable healthcare professionals to respond to a changing healthcare landscape and new patient expectations.

 Technology can have a big role in each of these.
 Today it’s possible for doctors to speak with patients using a web conference.
 It’s just as possible for patients to get access to a personalized website packed with information following a diagnosis.
 We can also use technology to help patients explain their condition to family members with a mobile application.

 The technology is often there already, so what’s the problem?

-The answer is that , while technology offers tremendous opportunities, it’s not as simple as just creating tools and handing them over.
+While technology offers tremendous opportunities, it’s not as simple as just creating tools and handing them over to healthcare professionals.
 There are issues of trust and credibility that are real barriers.
 There are questions of mandate and the extent to which we should be involved.
 Where do we draw the line?
 And who determines this?
 There is also the complexity and confusion potentially created by having competing solutions in each disease area.

 "We’re far beyond using technology as a marketing gimmick.
 Valuable services are being built around products right now."